mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 - The language's module is added to the generator module dependencies.
 - The language is added to the generator *Used languages*.

-Except the case of generating a concept of a language that has a runtime solution, there is no requirement on the language's dependencies or *Used Languages* stemming from the generator.
+Except the case of generating a concept of a language that has a runtime solution, there's no requirement on the language's dependencies or *Used Languages* stemming from the generator.

 ### Implicit exports of used language and language structure aspect